AlanKostrick/grocery-tracker-demo-app/README.md

 ### Client Side (Front end)

-This is a single page JavaScript application built using parcel.
-The server will run at `localhost:1234`.
+This is a single page JavaScript application built using React.
+The server will run at `localhost:3000`.

 ## How to run this app

 - clone the application locally onto your machine
-- Using IntelliJ, navigate into `server-side` and open the Spring project, run the application file.
+- Using IntelliJ, navigate into `application` and open the Spring project, run the application file.
-- `cd` into `client-side` and run `npm install` to install all frontend dependencies
+- `cd` into `react-client`, open with VS Code and run `npm install` to install all frontend dependencies
 - Run the front end with `npm start`